Owen-Exon/TTRPG-Residential/Location/People/Klenna Krisborn.md

 ## House

 She lives in an underground structure she created herself in the [[Lonely Side]].
 It mostly contains scrap she's found and things she needs to live.
-(Including a small crop of food)
+(Including a small crop of food created originally by [[Marrie Bridger]])

 ## Cybernetic Enhancements